alxlit/autoclave/README.md

 ### JSON

 The `json-sanitize` function takes a string containing JSON-like content and produces well-formed JSON.
 It corrects minor mistakes in encoding and makes it easier to embed in HTML and XML documents.

 ```clj
 (json-sanitize "{some: 'derpy json' n: +123}")
 ; "{\"some\": \"derpy json\" ,\"\":\"n\" ,\"\":123}"
 ```

-More information, quoted from [here][owasp-json-gc]:
+More information, quoted from [here][owasp-json-gh]:

 > The output is well-formed JSON as defined by [RFC 4627][rfc-4627].
 The output satisfies (four) additional properties:

 > 1. The output will not contain the substring (case-insensitively)
      `</script` so can be embedded inside an HTML script element without